codex-protocol/npm.ethereum-service/README.md

    deploy the contract to Ganache and copy the [Truffle Contract Object JSON](https://github.com/trufflesuite/truffle-contract-schema) over into this repo's `static` folder.
-If you've already got the contracts deployed locally, then just run `npm run copy`

-1. Inside this repo, run `npm build`.
-This will strip out the essential values from the JSON files and save the pruned JSON for use inside your projects.
+If you've already got the contracts deployed locally, then just run `npm run copy`.
+This step will also run `npm run build` in the npm.ethereum-serivce repo, which strips out the essential values from the JSON files and saves the pruned JSON for use inside your projects.

 1. Inside this repo, run `npm link`.
 This will create a symlink in your global `node_modules` folder that other projects can read from.
 See